 For that eight bucks a month, or whatever you can afford, you expect hard work, dedication, and performance on a multitude of fronts: on behalf of wildlife, farmed animals, dogs and cats, horses, animals in laboratories, marine mammals, and the list could go on for quite a while.

 That’s what you get from ANIMALS 24-7, in our unique dual role of watchdogging and reporting the news about animal protection & advocacy from a caring perspective, informed by decades of experience on animal-related news beats.

 You see our work almost every day.
 There is no mystery or mumbo-jumbo about what we do, how we do it, and what results we get.

-You might also have seen our IRS Form 990 for 2018, posted yesterday.
+You might also have seen our IRS Form 990 filings, posted annually.

-We each worked more than full-time last year for $9.71 an hour in wages and benefits, serving more than 573,000 readers –– and ANIMALS 24-7 still ended up $7,800 in the hole, because, unfortunately, not enough of those readers elected to make us one of their choices to get their eight bucks a month, or whatever, mostly not through any dissatisfaction with us or the work we do.
+We each worked more than full-time in recent years for $9.71 an hour in wages and benefits, serving more than 593,000 readers –– and still ended up in the hole more years than not, because, unfortunately, not enough of those readers elected to make us one of their choices to get their eight bucks a month, or whatever, mostly not through any dissatisfaction with us or the work we do.

 Not many ways to cut $8.00

 Rather, for most of our donors, as for most donors to every animal charity, there are just too many hard choices to be made among worthwhile-sounding organizations and projects, with not enough ways to meaningfully divide eight bucks.